Vedan (rapper): Controversies

-In 2021, Vedan was allegedly accused of sexual misconduct by a few women via a post that was shared on a Facebook page as part of the MeToo movement.
-However, there were no formal legal cases that progressed.

-In July 2025, A rape case was filed against Vedan by the Thrikkakara police in Kochi, Kerala, following a complaint by a young doctor.
-The complainant alleged that Vedan sexually assaulted her multiple times between August 2021 and March 2023 under the false promise of marriage, after they connected through social media.

-Vedan was later granted bail by the court.
-The court noted that treating physical intimacy as rape after the end of a relationship would be "illogical and harsh," and that there was no claim that the promise of marriage was false from the beginning.

-In his bail plea, Vedan said that he and his team had earlier received threats of being framed in such cases.
-He alleged that the complaint was part of a plan to damage his reputation and extort money.

 Drug activities and the possession of protected wildlife assets

 On 28 April 2025, Vedan and eight others were arrested by the Kerala Excise Department for alleged possession of approximately six grams of cannabis at a flat in Kochi.
 During a search of his residence, authorities discovered a tiger tooth pendant, which had been gifted to him by a Sri Lankan national he met through Instagram.
 Following this, the Kerala Forest and Wildlife Department took him into custody under provisions of the Wildlife Protection Act.

 After a case was registered against Vedan for alleged possession of a tiger tooth, a resident of Thrissur filed a separate complaint against actor and politician Suresh Gopi, alleging that he was also in possession of a pendant featuring a leopard tooth.
 Possession of such items is considered a non-bailable offense under the Wildlife Protection Act.
 Vedan was later released on bail.

+In May 2026, forensic analysis conducted by the Zoological Survey of India laboratory in Kolkata confirmed that the pendant was a genuine tiger tooth.
+Following the report, the Kerala Forest Department initiated procedures to submit a formal chargesheet against him under the Wild Life Protection Act, 1972.